A Brief

 So which is this right that is be ascertained?

-Perhaps it is the right to freedom of religion which we recognize as a right and is recognized internationally.
+religion which we recognize as a right and is recognized internationally.

-Q. What harm is there to Christians or to Hindus?
+What harm is there to Christians or to Hindus?
 Kadhi’s court only legislate on

-matters of Islamic personal law, it will not harm any Christian?
+of Islamic personal law, it will not harm any Christian?

 What is the fuss all about?
 You Christians are being unreasonable.